Flooring Facts (things to know)

 Regular vacuuming and sweeping to remove loose particles of dirt, dust and debris will help prevent scratching and damage to your floors.
 Using floor protectors under furniture legs will also help to limit damage to new floors.
 Floor protectors should be replaced every 3 to 6 months.
 No flooring is scratch-proof.
+Be sure to keep pet claws trimmed and in good repair.
 New installations may require that you not access or clean the floors for 24 to 48 hours while adhesives, grouts, and other setting materials cure.
-Please consult the manufacturer’s care and maintenance recommendations to properly maintain your floors and avoid violating any of the associated manufacturer warranties, if any.
+Please consult the manufacturer’s care and maintenance recommendations to properly maintain your floors and avoid violating any of the associated manufacturer warranties.
 Warranties, both material and labor, will be voided due to improper maintenance.

 Unknown Floor Conditions

 Sometimes there are unforeseen problems with existing floors, especially if they are currently covered.
 As such, if we run into any unforeseen problem that requires additional work in order to complete your installation, we will notify you of such a problem, any additional charges that may apply, and/or any delays in installation that may result.